-9.2.5.
+9.2.7.
 Supported Features and Limitations

-The first version of the analysis category based on g4tools is provided with certain limitations that can be reduced according to the feedback from Geant4 users and developers.
+The analysis category based on g4tools is provided with certain limitations that can be reduced according to the feedback from Geant4 users and developers.

 Below is a summary of currently supported features and limitations in manager classes: